 - Informing the school if their child has asthma. - Ensure their child has an up-to-date written Personalised Asthma Action Plan (PAAP) from their doctor or specialist healthcare professional and that they share this with the school.
-There will be some children and young people who will need their own individualised plan, relating to specific medication. - Inform the school about the medicines their child requires during school hours. - Inform the school of any medicines the child requires while taking part in visits, outings, field trips and other out-of-school activities such as school sports events. - Inform the school of any changes to their child's condition, including long or short term changes e.g. suffering with asthma symptoms during the night. - Ensure their medicines and medical devices are labelled with the child's full name and date of birth and in the original pharmacy packaging. - Ensure that their child's medicines are within their expiry dates once advised by the school Asthma Champion. - Talk to their child about their condition and remind them to speak to school staff if they are feeling unwell and/or need to use their inhaler. - If their child is off school, help them to catch up on any schoolwork they have missed, if appropriate. - Ensure their child has regular reviews (at least annually and after each exacerbation) with their doctor or specialist healthcare professional. - Ensure in date medicines come into school on the first day of the new academic year.
+There will be some children and young people who will need their own individualised plan, relating to specific medication. - Inform the school about the medicines their child requires during school hours. - Inform the school of any medicines the child requires while taking part in visits, outings, field trips and other out-of-school activities such as school sports events. - Inform the school of any changes to their child's condition. - Ensure their medicines and medical devices are labelled with the child's full name and date of birth and in the original pharmacy packaging. - Ensure that their child's medicines are within their expiry dates once advised by the school Asthma Champion. - Ensure that their secondary school student takes their inhaler to school and are confident about telling others if they are feeling unwell and needs to use their inhaler. - If their child is off school, they catch up on any schoolwork they have missed. - Ensure their child has regular reviews (at least annually and after each exacerbation) with their doctor or specialist healthcare professional. - Ensure in date medicines come into school on the first day of the new academic year.
 Spacers need to be replaced annually if used regularly.